ijkeleher/gift-shop-fake-api/README.md

 # giftshop-fake-api

-fake api for [gift-shop](https://github.com/inci90/gift-shop) early dev environment
+This json file was used as a fake api for the [gift-shop](https://github.com/inci90/gift-shop) early dev environment